CyberGitLabs/security-writeups/Hack The Box Machines/Timelapse.md

 - Enforce a strong password policy.
 - Whitelist source IP addresses for remote connections by members of *Remote Management Users*.
 - Clear PowerShell history after sensitive operations, or configure PSReadLine via GPO to not persist history for privileged accounts.
 Avoid running commands with plaintext credentials in interactive shells.
-- Consider members of the *LAPS_Readers* group as high value and apply additional measures to protect them, like MFA ,auditing and alerts for sensitive actions.
+- Consider members of the *LAPS_Readers* group as high value and apply additional measures to protect them, like MFA,auditing and alerts for sensitive actions.